ProteinsWebTeam/interpro-docs/docs/browse.rst

 Text filter
 ***********

-The text filter is located next to the :ref:`Data_View` selector.
+The text filter is situated next to the :ref:`Data_View` selector.
 The text filter searches the data with the entered text to display items matching the string.